 1. The competition takes place as a multidisciplinary event every year in the category of solo playing with the following musical instruments, whereby the competition performances are assessed altogether regardless of the musical instrument which was used for the performance: violin – violoncello – harp – guitar – piano – cembalo – accordion – flute – oboe – clarinet – saxophone – bassoon – trumpet – French horn – trombone.

-2. From 2021, a chamber music competition in the following formations will take place in parallel every two years: settings ranging from duos to quintets in any instrument setting; the ensemble must contain at least one keyboard instrument.
+3. From 2021, a chamber music competition in the following formations will take place in parallel every two years: settings ranging from duos to sextets in any instrument setting; the ensemble might contain only one keyboard instrument.

-4. Participants who have not yet turned 16 in the year of the submission of their application can participate in the competition playing one of the following solo instruments: flute, oboe, clarinet, saxophone, bassoon, trumpet, French horn and trombone.
+5. Musicians who are not be older than 17 as of the date of the Competition’s public final round will be entitled to participate in the competition on the following instruments: flute, oboe, clarinet, bassoon, trumpet, French horn, saxophone and trombone.

 a) by themselves, represented by their legal guardian,

-b) via an applying organisation (for example, a music school),
+b) via an applying organization (for example, a music school),

 c) via a radio organisation.